Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory

-This asymptotic result is then equated to the modified Landauer's limit~\cite{Bennett1982} which specifies the height of the energy-barrier $E^0 = kT \log(1/\delta)$ that is needed to ensure that a parameter could be stored/updated at a precision $\delta$.
-Thus, from equation~\ref{methods_eq_adiabaticE0}, $C = \frac{1}{\delta}$ which makes the bound in equation~\ref{methods_eq_masterEq} model agnostic as
+where $C=\beta \sigma^2(g_{d})c/2\lambda$.
+This asymptotic result is then equated to the modified Landauer's limit~\cite{Bennett1982} which specifies the absolute minimum height of the energy-barrier $E^0 = kT \log(1/\delta)$ that is needed to ensure that a parameter could be stored/updated at a precision $\delta$.
+Thus, from Eq.~\ref{methods_eq_adiabaticE0}, $C = \frac{1}{\delta}$ which makes the bound in Eq.~\ref{eq_main_master} model agnostic as

-The bound now connects the barrier-height $E_n^0$, the update-rate $R_n$, the learning-rate (a memory consolidation parameter) $\epsilon_n$, and the precision of computation/memory retention $\delta$.
+The bound now connects the barrier-height $E_n^0$, the update-rate $J_n$, the learning-rate (a memory consolidation parameter) $\epsilon_n$, and the precision of computation/memory retention $\delta$.